Updated: Sep 7

 A drop in sales.
 A lack of engagement.
 A decrease in customers.
 Bad marketing can cause all of these.

 But a solid, well-researched marketing strategy?
 When properly executed, your company’s marketing plans support your vision and business plan, creating loyalty, revenue and in tandem with PR, a solid reputation.
+What comes first: marketing or PR?
+They go hand in hand.

 We can spot bad marketing a mile away – and so can your stakeholders.